Dual boundary complexes of Betti moduli spaces over the two-sphere with one irregular singularity: Introduction

 \subsection{Acknowledgements}

-\addtocontents{toc}{ } This work was started during the author's visit at IHES in 2020, he would like to thank IHES for its support, and thank M.Kontsevich for a useful conversation.
-In addition, he also thanks Penghui, Li for a helpful discussion at YMSC.
-The work of the author is supported by the 2021 International Postdoctoral Exchange Fellowship (Talent-Introduction Program), based at YMSC.
+\addtocontents{toc}{ } This work was initiated during the author's visit to IHES in 2020.
+The author expresses gratitude to IHES for its support and M. Kontsevich for a valuable conversation.
+Special thanks to Penghui Li for helpful discussions at YMSC.
+Since the first version, the author received valuable comments and suggestions for revision from several individuals, including the anonymous referee, Vivek Shende, Philip Boalch, etc. During the preparation of the initial version, the author was supported by the 2021 International Postdoctoral Exchange Fellowship (Talent-Introduction Program) at YMSC.
+The revised version was completed during a visit invited by Song-Yan Xie at AMSS, CAS.